cryostatio/cryostatio.github.io/get-started/index.md

             - name: CRYOSTAT_AGENT_CALLBACK
               value: "http://$(POD_IP):9977"
             - name: CRYOSTAT_AGENT_AUTHORIZATION
+              # Replace "abcd1234" with a base64-encoded authentication token
               value: "Bearer abcd1234"
+              # This environment variable is key to the "hybrid" setup.
+This instructs the Agent to register itself with Cryostat as reachable via JMX, rather than reachable via HTTP.
             - name: CRYOSTAT_AGENT_REGISTRATION_PREFER_JMX
               value: "true"
+              # Here we configure the application to load the Agent JAR as well as to enable JMX, since we want the Agent to register itself as reachable via JMX.
             - name: JAVA_OPTS
               value: "-javaagent:/deployments/app/cryostat-agent.jar -Dcom.sun.management.jmxremote.port=9091 -Dcom.sun.management.jmxremote.ssl=false -Dcom.sun.management.jmxremote.authenticate=false"
           ports: